yo-huey/recommender-system/README.md

 # Recommender System

-A web app that recommends animes based on similar ones based on keywords, and tags.
+A web app that uses content-based filtering to recommend similar animes based on keywords.

 https://ars-webapp.herokuapp.com/